 - City of Philadelphia Wage Tax – This is a tax on salaries, wages, and other compensation.
-City residents have to pay 3.8712% and non-residents owe 3.5019% (2020 tax year).
+City residents have to pay 3.8712% and non-residents who work in the city owe 3.5019% (2020 tax year).
 The deadline is weekly, monthly, semi-monthly, or quarterly depending on the amount of Wage Tax you withhold.

 - The Business Income and Receipts Tax (BIRT) was formerly known as the Business Privilege Tax (BPT) – You are basically being taxed for the privilege of doing business in the city of Philadelphia.
 “Every individual, partnership, association, limited liability company (LLC), and corporation engaged in a business, profession, or other activity for profit within the City of Philadelphia must ﬁle a Business Income & Receipts Tax (BIRT) return”.
 You are responsible for paying 1.415% per $1,000 of gross income (before expenses) and 6.30% on your net income (2020 tax year).
 There is a statutory exemption for the first 100,000 of gross receipts which effectively reduces the amount you will owe.
 The deadline is April 15.

 - Net Profits Tax (NPT) – This is another business tax based on the net profits from the operation of a trade, business, profession, enterprise, or other activity.
 Philadelphia residents and non-residents who do business in the city should expect a bill.
 For the 2020 tax year, if you live here, you have to pay 3.8712% of your net income.
 Non-residents are responsible for 3.5019% (2020 tax year).
 The deadlines are April 15 and June 15.